sivaraam/Seminar/README.md

 That's it, for now.!

 ##### Psss.
-This project is done partly to help enhance our web development skills. :smile:
+This project is done to help enhance our web development skills. :smile: